Just one last bit of evidence as to why I prefer butyl tape for deck hardware over Devil's Glue or its extended family of misfit relatives.

 Bed-it Marine Sealant Tape:

-After hundreds of requests for a quality butyl tape I finally inked a deal on a very, very high quality butyl tape.
-Due to EPA regulation the "good stuff" from 30-40 years ago is long gone.
+After hundreds of requests for a high quality marine grade butyl tape I finally, through months and months of testing, landed on a tremendous formulation.
+Due to EPA regulation the good stuff from 30-40 years ago is long gone.
 To try and find a tape to survive the long term in the marine environment was not an easy task and took months of testing.
-Bed-It Tape is gray in color, 1/16" thick and 1/2" wide and a 50' roll.
+After months and months going back and forth with my lab we finally landed on one.
+Bed-It Tape is gray in color, 1/16" thick and 1/2" wide and comes in a 50' roll.
 It is the perfect consistency & width for bedding deck hardware.

 All the proceeds from the sale of Bed-It Tape get rolled back into the free "How To" articles posted on my site.